erritax/erritax/README.md

 ## hi there ~

-I'm Errita, a student at Vanderbilt University studying Computer Science, Applied Mathematics, and Digital Fabrication.
+My name is Errita.
+I'm a student at Vanderbilt University studying Computer Science, Applied Mathematics, and Digital Fabrication.
+Interested in all things product, data, and AI!